 Periodic Table of Love Banner

 The idea of potion got me in the science mode.
-I designed this "Periodic Table of Love" banner using PowerPoint.
+I designed this "Periodic Table of Love" banner that you can download below.
 With ingredients like Heart, Kisses, Hugs, Respect, Compromise, and Love, you can make the perfect Valentine's Day potion.

-You can download it for FREE for your own personal use here.
 I printed it on regular printer paper and added a white cardstock border by cutting out larger squares and gluing the element squares to them.
-I added them to baker's twine with mini-clothespins to make the banner.
+I clipped the squares to baker's twine with mini-clothespins to make the banner.
 You can also print them directly to cardstock to skip the extra work of the border.

 Love Potion Ingredients